Ashypilo/swingy_rpg/README.md

 <i>You can switch between console view and GUI view at runtime, without closing the game.</i>

 A player can have multiple heroes of different types.
-We leave it at you to name the hero types and fine tune the different starting stats between them, When the player starts the game he has 2 options:
+When the player starts the game he has 2 options:

 • Create a hero